cure53/DOMPurify/demos/README.md

 var clean = DOMPurify.sanitize(dirty);
 ```

-### Hook to allow and sand-box all JavaScript [Link]()
+### Hook to allow and sand-box all JavaScript [Link](hooks-mentaljs-demo.html)

 Okay, now this is real witch-craft!
 Imagine you want users to submit JavaScript but it should be sand-boxed.
 With a hook, you can actually do that.
-What we are doing here is permitting all JavaScript and event handlers, but take their contents and sand-box it using Gareth Heyes' [MentalJS](https://github.com/hackvertor/MentalJS) library.
+What we are doing here is permitting all JavaScript and event handlers, but take their contents and sand-box it using Gareth Heyes' amazing [MentalJS](https://github.com/hackvertor/MentalJS) library.
 The hook shows how do to this safely.

 Be careful though, this is playing with fire.
 If you want to use this in production, better give us a quick ping to see if all is really working as desired.